Ibrahim778/DolceWiFi/README.md

 # DolceWiFi

-Plugin to add an enable / disable toggle for WiFi on PSTV (dolce) systems
+Plugin to add an enable / disable toggle for WiFi in the quick menu on PSTV (dolce) systems

 Requires QuickMenuReborn